 - Coolant — Check that the coolant level is between the markers.
 If necessary, fill with a mixture of half distilled water and half antifreeze.

 - Battery — Keep the top free of grime and check the cables and clamps for damage and loose connections.
 Test the battery with a hydrometer or voltmeter.
-Check the electrolyte level, and top up with distilled or deionized water only, while wearing gloves and protective glasses, and keep aware of the fumes.
+Check the electrolyte level, and top up with distilled or deionized water only.
+Wear gloves and protective glasses, and keep aware of the fumes.
 Clean the terminals and connectors, and check the inside for sediment, sulfurization, or mossing.